yosieli/hogwarts-houston-web-051319/README.md

 # Hogwarts: The React app for fans of prize-winning pigs

-## React Week 1 Project

 ## Project goals:

 * create an index displaying all hog tiles
 * render each hog name and picture in a tile
 * show the hog's details upon a user's click
-* filter the hogs that are greased
-* sort the hogs based on name
-* sort the hogs based on weight
+* allow users to sort the hogs based on name and weight and filter the hogs that are greased

 * BONUS: allow users to hide hogs (not delete them, just hide them from view!)
 * BONUS: bring in pig gifs from an API